genrnd/soc-aes-accel/README.md

 aes-crypto-api-iface
 ====================

-This directory contains sources of driver that we use to test FPGA firware providing AES decryption hardware accelerator.
+This project contains the driver that we use to test FPGA firmware providing AES decryption hardware accelerator.

-It uses standard kernel Crypto-API interface.
+It uses the standard kernel Crypto-API interface.
 See: https://kernel.readthedocs.io/en/sphinx-samples/crypto-API.html